michaelclement/file-browser-gui/README.md

 will mount a FUSE, and then start a GUI that allows the user to use the file system.

+Theoretically it can run on any platform that is compatible with Docker (though I've not tested it on Windows).

 It has the most basic of functionality.
 Through the GUI one can:
 - create directories and files
 - copy items from location to location
 - delete items
 - set directories as favorites for easy navigation
 - view file metadata (limited)
-- view and edit file contents (as long as its text), and generally browse.
+- view and edit file contents (as long as it's text)

+... and generally browse the filetree.

 ### Disclaimer
 The FUSE in use is a not-so-modified example from